fabnicol/mkg_docker_image/README.md

 Adjust with the tag name you want (here mygentoo:1.0).
 Allow for some time (possibly several hours) to build, as all is built from source.

+### (Optional) Compress the image

+For packaging purposes it is advised to compress the resulting image using [docker-squash](https://github.com/jwilder/docker-squash).
+Optionally clean the container of kernel sources:
+`# docker run --entrypoint bash -it mygentoo:1.0`
+[Note the container ID on return.]
+`(container)# rm -rf /usr/src/linux && exit`
+Then commit the container and tag it:
+`# docker commit ID`
+`# docker tag ID mygentoo:1.1`
+Then use docker-squash:
+`# docker save ID | docker-squash | docker load`
+Finally use  zip or xz compression to archive the squash tarball.
+The resulting compressed tarball is about 15 % the size of the Docker image created by the above build stage.

 ## Using the Docker image in a Dockerfile

 ### Running MKG within the container